Randy Barnett: Bill of Federalism

 The Bill of Federalism is a list of ten proposed amendments to the United States Constitution by Barnett.
 It would enshrine in the Constitution certain ideas based on states' rights and free market libertarianism.
 Barnett drafted the bill in response to the Tea Party movement's emphasis on limiting federal powers.
 The present draft of the document was published on May 13, 2009 and incorporated much of the feedback that Barnett had received in response to the previous draft.
 The document is an expansion of an earlier 'Federalist Amendment' that Barnett composed as part of an article he wrote in the Wall Street Journal.

 Barnett advocates for the states to call for a Constitutional Convention in which they would propose the amendments comprising the bill.
 Alternatively, the United States Congress could propose the amendments to the states, as they have done every time a Convention to propose amendments has been called for.

-The amendments, summarized by number below, would do the following;
+The amendments, summarized by number below, would: